Welcome!

 (purge = a point at which hunters who have a Lottery #, but are not present, are removed from the list)

-How low do I need to be on the lottery to get in to hunt?You never know!
-Some days if you are #150 you can get on to hunt, but every day is different!
-The lottery purge eliminates many hunters providing more opportunities.
+How low do I need to be on the lottery to get in to hunt?It's hard to say!
+Some days if you are #150 you can get on to hunt, but every day is different.
+The lottery purge eliminates many hunters, which provides more opportunities.

 Can I bring a non-hunter with me?Yes, up to 2 non-hunters per adult hunter.
-But they will count towards your party total of 4 persons.
+Non-hunters count towards the party total of 4.

 What if I have questions about the Online License System or my waterfowl license?Check the CDFW website for answers to common questions.

--Hunt Area Descriptions and past Hunt Results, and aerial maps of the hunt areas are posted at the check stations.
-Go early to the check station and talk with other hunters and the check station staff.
-Check station staff are willing to help you find a great spot to hunt for the day.
+- Hunt Area Descriptions and past Hunt Results, and aerial maps of the hunt areas are posted at the check stations.
+Go to the check station early and talk with other hunters and the check station staff (willing to help you find a great spot to hunt for the day).

 What should I bring?- Tule stools are highly recommended to make it more comfortable and successful to hide in the vegetation in the free roam areas and around Delevan's hunt site islands.